francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/002-Entanglement.rst

 Some people may find this hard to believe.
 Our classical intuition wonders if rather than two particles existing in a superposition of both states until measured, one of the particles was 1 all along and the other was 0 all along.
-This is called a “local hidden variable” theory.
+This is called a **“local hidden variable”** theory.
-A researcher named John Bell devised an experiment to determine whether local hidden variables are responsible for the weirdness associated with quantuem phenomena, which we will learn more about in the next section.
+A researcher named John Bell devised an experiment to determine whether local hidden variables are responsible for the bizarre behavior associated with quantum entanglement, which we will learn more about in the next section.

 |